HuskieRobotics/3061-lib/README.md

 **Features**
 ----
-* multiple robots with different configurations, including a simulated robot with basic simulation of swerve modules
-* logging and replay via [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/README.md)
+* Multiple robots with different configurations.
+This is useful for supporting multiple physical robots with the same code base (e.g., a practice bot and a competition bot).
+It is also useful when testing an independent mechanism (use the PracticeBoard configuration) or when testing and tuning vision (use the VisionTestPlatform configuration).
+* Logging and replay via [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/README.md).
+While 3061-lib leverages CTRE's SwerveDrivetrain class, which sits below the AdvantageKit hardware abstraction layer, it has an additional pose estimator that receives updates from the SwerveDrivetrain class while residing above the hardware abstraction layer.
+This enables replay and tuning of poses.
+Import the AdvantageScope.json layout file saved at the root of this project in AdvantageScope for a layout that demonstrates visualization of much that is logged.
-* vision subsystem supporting multiple Photonvision-based cameras to update pose estimation
+* Vision subsystem supporting multiple Photonvision-based cameras to update pose estimation.
-* move-to-pose command that generates on-the-fly paths using a field model defined by a set of regions and transition points between regions
+* Move-to-pose command that generates on-the-fly paths using a field model defined by a set of regions and transition points between regions.
 * CAN FD (CANivore) to reduce CAN bus utilization
-* monitoring and reporting of hardware faults
+* Monitoring and reporting of hardware faults
-* integrated system tests
+* Integrated system tests
+* SysId routines, which can be selected with the SysID Chooser and executed with the specified button combinations (refer to FullOperatorConsoleOI.java).
-* commands
+* Commands
     * drive-to-pose (closed-loop straight-line motion to pose)
     * rotate-to-angle (closed-loop rotational setpoint with optional driver-controlled translational motion)
-* swerve-specific features
+* Swerve-specific features
     * robot-relative and field-relative driving modes
     * slow mode for fine-tuned motion
-    * acceleration limiting when not in "turbo" mode
     * current limiting configuration for motors
     * x-stance
-    * switch drive motors to coast mode when robot is disabled and has stopped moving for a period of time to facilitate manual pushing
+    * switch steer and drive motors to coast mode when robot is disabled and has stopped moving for a period of time to facilitate manual alignment

 **Configuration**
 ----